saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - JS is single threaded: At any point of time single JS thread is running at most one line of code.
 - One way for asynchronous programming is callback functions, but it leads to callback hell.
 - For eg when we use setTimeout(), it doesn't blocks the execution.

 ## Callback hell

+- Occurs when we sequence async code using callbacks.
+- Messy code.
+- Hard to maintain code.
+- Using promise we can chain the sequence of async calls, instead of nesting.
+- Using promise we can better handle the exceptions.

+- XMLHttpRequest() uses callbacks for handling requests.

+- Fetch() uses promises for handling requests.

+## then and finally method in promise

+- then() method always return a promise whether we explicitly return promise or not.
+- then method akes two functions as argument, first is for fulfillment of promise and the second is for rejection.
+- Alternatively, we can catch error in a promise chain by having a catch function at the end of the chain.
+- Whatever value we return from promise will become value returned when a promise is fulfilled.
+- finally() method will be called in all cases, whether a promise is fulfilled or not.

+### Manually creating a promise.

+### Running promises in parallel

+- Promise.all(): Short circuits if any promise is rejected.
+- Promise.race(): Returns when any promise is resolved or rejected.
+- Promise.allSettled() (ES2020): Returns when all promises are either resolved orrejected.
+- Promise.any() (ES2021): Returns when any promise is fulfilled.

+## Callback hell